linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 #### Context types

-Each pass method of the Widget trait takes a context type as parameter:
+Each pass method of the Widget trait takes a context parameter:

 - `on_text_event` has `EventCtx<'_>`,
 - `on_pointer_event` has `EventCtx<'_>`,